Skip To Main Content

 Transport

-ISL provides a door to door bus service which ensures the children are picked up in the mornings and dropped home in the afternoons.
+ISL provides a door to door bus service which ensures our children are safely picked up in the mornings and dropped home in the afternoons.

 The school is located on the border of Ealing and Chiswick.
 Local areas tend to provide better value housing, offering family homes and gardens for the same price as a flat in Central London.